 What Would Happen if Joe and Jane’s Tax Rates Went Down?

 Instead of moving into the 35% tax bracket, let’s assume Joe and Jane retire and move into the 15% tax bracket.
 How does their after-tax value change?

 Joe’s account would still stay the same at $17,478.59.
 However, Jane’s after-tax account value is now $19,809.07.
 This makes sense because Jane only had to pay 15% on her account, whereas Joe paid 25% up front.

-In both cases, the difference in account values reflects the impact of the change in marginal tax rate on investment returns.
-The key point is that maximizing account values depends on being able to make conversions at low tax rates and avoid conversions at high tax rates.
+In both cases, the difference in account values reflects the impact of the change in the marginal tax rate on investment returns.
+The key point is that maximizing account values depends on making conversions at low tax rates and avoiding conversions at high tax rates.

 The complexity is what happens when tax rates change over time.
 The next article will outline how these changes might occur over the course of a military career and illustrate opportunities to optimize your Roth conversions.